The Importance of VIN

 Automatic vs. Manual Decoding

-This means that it is no longer a simple thing for the average person to look at a VIN number and decode the data it is meant to reveal.
+It isn’t a simple thing for the average person to look at a VIN and extract underlying information.

-But this could take you hours to do.
-Instead, you can use us to do an electronic decoding of the VIN for you.
-If you simply enter the VIN number of the vehicle in our search field, our system will decode it for you and provide you with a vehicle history report.
-This will take just a couple of minutes, and be much easier than trying to do the decoding on your own.
+Instead, let VehicleHistory.com decode the VIN for you!
+If you simply enter the VIN number of the vehicle in our search field https://www.vehiclehistory.com/vin-decoder/, our system will decode it and provide you with the model year, make and model of the VIN along with a vehicle history report.

-There is a wealth of information that is included in the VIN once it is decoded.
+There is a wealth of information encoded within the first 11 digits of a VIN.
 This may include:

 - The make of the vehicle

-- The specific plant that built the vehicle
+- The specific plant where the vehicle was built

-The VIN also includes a unique serial number of the vehicle.
-This is what police use to track down stolen cars.
-It is also what VehicleHistory.com uses to create your personal vehicle history report when you are considering buying a used vehicle.
+Digits 12-17 of the VIN comprise the unique serial number of the vehicle.
+The entire 17 digits of the VIN are what police use to track down stolen cars.
+It is also what VehicleHistory.com uses to create a vehicle history report.

-You should be able to see it on the dashboard (usually near the steering wheel), on the driver's side door, and on the engine block.
+You should be able to see it through the lower corner of the windshield and on the driver’s side door, and on the engine block.
 It is also often stamped in another secret location that varies from vehicle to vehicle.

 - If the vehicle has been in a major accident